jeremycastillo/algoLabs/lab1report.md

 ### e

 The brute force algorithm is O(n!).
 This is because to find all the permutations of n tenants and apartments being paired you first start with n and find all the combinations.
 Then you subtract 1 and find all the combinations.
 The worst case is you don't find a combination and go through all the permutations.
-This means (n)(n-1)(n-2)...(3)(2)(1).
-In addition since the isStableMatching method takes O(n^2) times in the worst case.
-This method is called for every permutation and since there are a total of n! permutations the upper bound on the time complexity of the brute force method is O(n! * n^2).
+This means (n)(n-1)(n-2)...(3)(2)(1) which is n!.
+In addition since the isStableMatching method takes O(n^2) because if the matching is stable you have to check all the cases where a tenant prefers another apartment to its current pair.
+Since there are n tenants and n apartments this leads to O(n^2).
+Finally, this method is called for every permutation and since there are a total of n! permutations the upper bound on the time complexity of the brute force method is O(n! * n^2).

 ### f